 - Identify the data that was taken

 - Gather file evidence so you can take legal action if necessary

 This article provides best practices for using Code42 to keep company data secure when employees leave.

-For best practices on protection from data loss by current employees or business associates, see Best practices for defending against insider threat.
+For best practices to detect file exfiltration by current employees or business associates, see Detect and respond to insider threats with Code42.